 Growth Groups: The heart of Redeemer’s support network

-Meeting in homes all over Croydon on Wednesday evenings, these groups exist as our primary way to help support one another and make disciples of Jesus.
+Meeting in homes all over Croydon on Wednesday evenings plus a Women’s daytime group, these groups exist as our primary way to help support one another and make disciples of Jesus.

 With the guidance of some wonderful group leaders, you can experience meaningful friendships, spiritual, emotional & practical care for each other, alongside growing in God’s word and powerful prayer.

 If you are in a growth group, do reach out to your growth group leaders if you’re in need of help.

 If you are not in a growth group, do consider joining one!
 Get in touch here to check one out.

 The elders at Redeemer continue to be those called to lead and shepherd the church family.
 If there are serious pastoral concerns you would like to speak about, please do approach any of them and they’d happily find time to sit down with you.